 Passing the appropriate lab tests usually means PPE is ready to earn third-party certification, giving the purchaser of the equipment peace of mind that it will offer the protection needed.

-To avoid purchasing a counterfeit product that won’t offer the protection you need, verify that the PPE you are considering has undergone testing and earned FDA certification.
+To avoid purchasing a counterfeit product that won’t offer the protection you need, verify that the PPE you are considering has undergone testing and earned certification.
 There are several ways to tell this.

 In the case of N95 respirators, you can examine the masks themselves to see if you detect any signs that they are counterfeit.
 Counterfeit respirators might have any of the following: